When it comes to retirement, clients don’t always think about the future in one continuous phase.

 - An understanding of how behavioural biases influence spending, confidence and decision‑making

-This paper equips advisers with a clear framework to run more confident retirement conversations and support better long‑term outcomes across both chapters of retirement.
+This paper equips advisers with a framework to support more confident retirement conversations and support better long‑term outcomes across both chapters of retirement.